learn-co-curriculum/java-mod-1-constructors/README.md

 }
 ```

-You might have noticed that neither version of the constructor we have shared so
+You might have noticed that neither version of the constructors we have shared so
 far assign any value to the `major` variable.
-This not good behaviors, as we
+This not a good behavior, as we
-should always try to be explicit about values for all our fields, include
+should always try to be explicit about values for all our fields and include
 default values if none are provided through the constructor.

 There are 2 important things to note here: